programmer90000/terminal-help/temp-file-for-question-to-ask-ai.md

 - **Use Case**: Production use
 - **Performance**: Minimal memory usage, fast execution
 - **Extensibility**: Users add commands ONLY via JSON file, no C file modification needed
 - **Bookmarks**: I should be able to bookmark specific commands which will appear at the top of the list.
-These bookmarks should be saved to the JSON file
+These bookmarks should be saved to the JSON file.
+Bookmarked commands should appear at top of list with [*] prefix.
+Unbookmarked commands appear with [ ] prefix.
+Press 'b' on selected command to toggle bookmark.
+Bookmarks saved to JSON file when exiting
+Visual distinction: bookmarked commands in magenta

 ## Constraints
 - Maximum of 2 files: app.c and commands.json